MTouthang/crud-with-express/README.md

 ##### Create User Schema
 Create a new folder `model` and inside it create a new file `user.models.js` Inside the file create a user schema using mongoose.
+`Regex` expression is used to check if the email provided is a valid email
 ```javascript
 import mongoose from "mongoose";